MrYsLab/s2a_fm/README.md

 Program Block translations are included for Chinese, Dutch, English (default) French, and Spanish.

-Make sure you get the latest version of the Scratch Off-Line editor if you are using Scratch.
+Make sure you get the latest version of the Scratch Off-Line editor if you are using Scratch (version 404 or greater).

 Check Out Our Blog
 ------------------